The School of the Archdiocese of Capiz.

 It can humbly boast of its roll of distinguished alumni headed by Jaime Cardinal Sin, Bishop Vicente Navarra, Bishop Dinualdo Gutierrez, Ambassador Francisco Alba, Justice Josue Bellosillo of the Supreme Court, Justice Roberto Barrios of the Court of Appeals, noted cardiologist Adolfo B. Bellosillo, former Congressman Rodriguez Dadivas, Congressman Fredenil Castro, DPWH Director Rolando Asis of Region VI among others.

-- Promote quality Catholic instruction, cultural heritage, relevant research and community service, for love of God, Mary and country
+- Promote quality Catholic instruction, cultural heritage, relevant research, and community service for love of God and country, under the patronage of the Blessed Virgin Mary; and

-- Sustain an effective and quality management system to promote globally competitive development.
+- Sustain an effective and quality management system to promote globally responsive

 - Offer programs in basic education, arts and sciences, business and marine education engineering and technology, criminal justice, post-graduate studies and other relevant programs.